 My research interests include game theory and mechanism design, learning theory, algorithmic fairness, and computational social science, which is to say I am interested in how stragegic agents, algorithmic processes, and social norms interact, both mathematically and in practice.

-I’m also interested in gerrymandering, the intentional drawing of district lines to favor some electoral outcome, especially the mathematical and computational aspects of the related problems.
+I’m also interested in gerrymandering, especially the mathematical and computational aspects of the related problems.
 I am a research collaborator with the Metric Geometry and Gerrymandering Group in Boston.
 I will be on the faculty for MGGG’s second annual Voting Rights Data Institute this summer.

 Our paper Equilibrium Characterization for Data Acquisition Games appeared at IJCAI in August!

 Our paper The Gerrymandering Jumble: Map Projections Permute Districts’ Compactness Scores is on arXiv!